cloudtools/awacs/README.rst

 =========

-We have a google group, cloudtools-dev_, where you can ask questions and engage with the troposphere community.
+We have a google group, cloudtools-dev_, where you can ask questions and engage with the cloudtools/awacs community.
 Issues & pull requests are always welcome!

 .. _`AWS IAM`: http://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html